 Fraud defence lawyer

-Our fraud defence solicitors have great experience in the field of fraud and have been involved in some of Scotland’s most lengthy and complex cases.
+Our fraud defence lawyers have great experience in the field of fraud and have been involved in some of Scotland’s most lengthy and complex cases.
 If you have been accused of fraud, it is important to contact us straight away, and our dedicated team of lawyers will jump into action and assist you in achieving the best possible result.

 In cases of fraud, there is very often a great deal of work to be done by lawyers which include the gathering of information stretching back many years, such as bank records and other financial information.
-Our fraud defence solicitors pride themselves on their meticulous preparation of such cases and attention to detail.
+Our fraud defence lawyers pride themselves on their meticulous preparation of such cases and attention to detail.

 Legal aid Scotland for a fraud lawyer